allenokech/SFIA2-Project/README.md

 ##### Updated Risk Assessment

 ### Testing
+#### Unit Testing
 All testing for this project was carried out with Pytest.
+Unit testing was used to test each function within every route for every service.
+The tests were designed to verify whether the correct data is correctly inserted into the application whilst also checking if unexpected or incorrect values have been inserted.
+Furthermore, with the utilisation of Webhooks through Github, the unit tests were triggered automatically in Jenkins after each push to the project repository in Github.
+Upon completion of the tests built in Jenkins, a coverage report is also returned to the console with further information about the tests.
+See below for the unit tests for each service:

 ### Future Improvements

 ### Author
 ##### Tonny Allen Okech

+### Acknowledgements
+##### Harry Volker
+##### Nathan Forester